mimoduo/mimogear/docs/pug/regions.md

 Information on customizing the head blocks on a page by page basis can be found within the [pug/pages](https://github.com/mimoduo/Mimogear/blob/master/docs/pug/pages.md) documentation.

-* page title block
+* page title
-* page description block
+* page description
-* additional stylesheet block
+* additional stylesheet

 ##Header